BenSLowery/BenSLowery/README.md

 - 👋 Hi, I’m Ben,
 - A Masters student studying Mathematics at the University of Hull
-- Interested in Pure Maths, Statistics, Operational Research, and data science
+- Interested in Pure Maths, Statistics, and Operational Research